iltommi/qdb-documentation/source/reference/wrpmed.rst

 ------------------

 **Entry size**
-    An entry cannot be larger than the amount of virtual memory available on a single node.
+    An :term:`entry` cannot be larger than the amount of virtual memory available on a single :term:`node`.
 This ranges from several megabytes to several gigabytes depending on the amount of physical memory available on the system.
-It is recommended to keep entries' size well below the amount of available physical memory.
+It is recommended to keep entries size well below the amount of available physical memory.

 **Memory per instance**
     Each instance is limited by the amount of memory the operating system is able to handle

 **Key size**
-    As it is the case for entries, a key cannot be larger than the amount of virtual memory available on a single node.
+    As it is the case for entries, a key cannot be larger than the amount of virtual memory available on a single :term:`node`.

 **Number of nodes in a grid**
     The maximum number of nodes is 8 EiB